nextstrain/auspice/docs-src/docs/customisations/server/charonAPI.md

 title: Auspice Server API
 ---

-> This API is experimental and may change frequently.
+> This API is largely based off the interface used by nextstrain.
+Most probably it will change dramatically over the coming weeks.

 The client (i.e. the auspice web page) makes requests to a server, for instance requesting a dataset file or requesting a listing of available datasets.
 The server is referred to as "charon".